Skip to main content

 8. Meta-Block Insertion

-• Meta-block appears immediately after YAML frontmatter
+• Meta-block appears immediately after YAML front-matter

 • All fields are completed with specific, actionable information